PBorocz/typst_infomap/README.md

 # Information Mapping for Typst

-A simple Typst library implementing 'Information Mapping' methodology for creating structured, professional documents with consistent formatting and clear visual hierarchy.
+A simple Typst library implementing 'Information Mapping®' methodology for creating structured, professional documents with consistent formatting and clear visual hierarchy.

 ## Overview